viraj98/devops-handson/README.md

 ## Creating a new server.
 - Goto - https://portal.azure.com/#home
 - Create New VM
-  - Give new resoure group name
+  - Give new resoure group name (hint: use  your name as the resource group name)
-  - Provide virtual machine name
+  - Provide virtual machine name (hint: use  your name as the machine name)
   - Region select West Europe
-  - Image select Cento7.5 D2s V3
+  - Image select Cento7.5
+  - Size D2s V3
   - Setup username and password
   - Allow public inbound ports http, ssh, 8080,8081